aoijs/website/extensions/aoi.panel/events.md

 ---
-title: aoi.panel events
+title: Events
-description: All about aoi.panel's events.
+description: All about aoi.panel's events and their usage.
 id: aoipanel-events
 ---